 - The close proximity of a woman’s vagina and anus to the urethra, (compared to a man’s which is at the end of the penis), makes it easier for bacteria to transfer between the two areas and enter the urinary tract.

 - Also, bacteria have a relatively short distance to travel when moving up a woman’s ureters, whereas a man’s ureters are longer and the bacteria have a harder time reaching the bladder.

-Although men get less UTIs, when they are diagnosed with one it’s often more complicated than in the case of a women’s.
+Although men get less UTIs, the diagnosis is often more complicated than those in women.
 UTIs in men are typically caused by something like a kidney stone or an enlarged prostate blocking urination.

 A urinary tract infection will progress in this order: